philip727/PECS/README.md

 } CSprite;
 ```

-Update sprite with correct position
+Update sprite with correct transform position.
+Now every entity that has a CSprite and CTransform will be
+automatically handled without having to write anymore handling or code.
 ```c
 // Update all the sprite rects with the transform position void update_sprite_with_transform(World *world) {